softlayer/terraform-provider-softlayer/docs/softlayer_vlan.md

 The following arguments are supported:

 * `datacenter` | *string*
-    * Set the datacenter in which the network VLAN resides.
+    * Set the datacenter in which the VLAN resides.
     * **Required**
 * `type` | *string*
     * Set the type of the VLAN if it is public or private.
 Accepted values are PRIVATE and PUBLIC.